aws-samples/aws-blockchain-node-runners/lib/indy/README.md

 ##### Ansible parameter settings
-Open `inventory/group_vars/all.yml` file and define the parameters referred to by Ansible in the configuration file.
-Set Indy's network name
+To change Indy's network name, open `ansible/inventory/group_vars/all.yml` file and change the parameter used by Ansible

 ```
 INDY_NETWORK_NAME: sample-network